1.2 Making use of asynchronous and synchronous online teaching opportunities

 Activity 1 Thinking about synchronous and asynchronous online teaching

-Having read this section and watched the video that Sarah S. made about her experiences, think about how synchronous and asynchronous modes of online teaching could be applied to your work.
+Having read this section and the vignette about Dr. Myo Aung’s experiences, think about how synchronous and asynchronous modes of online teaching could be applied to your work.

 Try to come up with three short examples that fit the following situations.
 These could be based on your own experiences of teaching or learning, or a situation that you can imagine: